RCRamsey/2022-MN-map-quilt-gon-wild/README.md

     - Alina's page contains the steps for accessing the **QGIS Resource Sharing Plugin** which is how I accessed her SVGs she prepared.
 Reference this [Youtube Video by burdGIS](https://www.youtube.com/watch?v=kAf0Bxs1Ljc&list=PLiITJ9X8KPoizHXQbwAW5elJLBKCY2yQI&index=1) for video demo of how to incorporate new opensource SVGs to QGIS symbology.

     - The QGIS Resource Sharing Plugin allows access to an assortment of shared SVGs and other resources.
 The plugin was originally developed as part of GSoC 2016 project (Google Summer of Code) by Akbar Gumbira, Håvard Tveite, and Julien Moura.
 The plugin allows users to search for available collections and install them.
 Users can also create repos to put in the collection or contribute to the resource sharing their own collection of SVGs.
-    - Animal tracks and silhouettes used were selected after taking a deep dive into the Bell Museum, Animals present at Como Park Zoo & Conservatory and [Iconic Animals of MN](https://www.mprnews.org/story/2019/07/26/a-field-guide-to-minnesotas-iconic-animals).
+    - Animal tracks and silhouettes used were selected after taking a deep dive into the Bell Museum, Animals present at Como Park Zoo & Conservatory and [Iconic Animals of MN](https://www.mprnews.org/story/2019/07/26/a-field-guide-to-minnesotas-iconic-animals) (MPR news, Daniel Ackerman).

-**Interesting plantlife**
+**Plantlife**
 - Place vegetation throughout as buildings?
 - The road tracks and animal patterns would then look like they are hiding/camoflaged among the plant life...

-## Data & Symbology
+## Data and Symbology
 - Use QGIS OSM plugin ([QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/)) to pull roads, buildings, amenities.
 This data was used to create the basemap for the project.
 - Use [Inkscape](#https://inkscape.org/about/) to supplement animal silhouettes or tracks not found in Alina's SVGs
-    - Use Alina's Moose (Body and Tracks), Otter (Tracks for Beaver 😊) Wolf (Body & Tracks), Bear (Body & Tracks) and Lynx (Tracks).
+    - Use Alina's Moose (Body and Tracks), Otter (Tracks for Beaver 😊), Wolf (Body & Tracks), Bear (Body & Tracks) and Lynx (Tracks).
-    - Create Beaver (Body), Loon (Body & Tracks), and Lynx (Body) in Inkscape.
-(Initial images from [Pixabay](#https://pixabay.com/) for where one can pull free and open use images/SVGs for baseline SVG.)
+    - I created Beaver (Body), Loon (Body & Tracks), and Lynx (Body) in Inkscape.
+(Initial images from [Pixabay](#https://pixabay.com/) for where one can pull free and open use images/SVGs for baseline SVG, then modified the base image to fit my needs)
-- Decide on color palette using Coolors and select a earthtone colors scheme that appears different enough between all colors so that all can be deciphered between for varying vision abilitites.
+- Decided on color palette using Coolors and selected an earthtone colors scheme that appears different enough between all colors so that all can be deciphered between for varying vision abilitites.
 [Ramsey Coolors Color Palettes](https://coolors.co/u/rebecca_ramsey1)

     <img src = ./images/coolors_palette.png width = "600" height = "200">